-Medically Complex Children's (MCC) Waiver The Medically Complex Children's Waiver is a special program for medically complex children.
-The MCC waiver is for children with a serious illness or condition expected to last at least 12 months.
-This illness or condition generally makes the child dependent upon comprehensive, medical, nursing and health supervision or intervention as established by state medical criteria.
-Please call 1-803-898-2577 (toll-free) for more information.
+Medically Complex Children's Waiver

+The Medically Complex Children's (MCC)

+waiver is a special program for children 0 to

+age 21.
+The program serves children with a

+serious medical condition or illness expected

+to last 12 months or more.
+A serious

+condition or illness generally requires

+intensive monitoring by a medical specialist.

+For more information about the MCC waiver

+program, please call 1-803-898-2043.

-Children's Rehabilitative Services (CRS) CRS can give your child needed care for a special illness or handicap through this program run by the S.C.
-Dept. of Health and Environmental Control.
-Contact information for the nearest appropriate regional CRS office can be found at scdhec.gov/health/mch/cshcn/contact.htm#regional.
+Children's Rehabilitative Services Children's Rehabilitative Services can give your child needed care for a special illness or handicap through this program run by the South Carolina Department of Health and Environmental Control